 Treating Neuromuscular Disorders

 Penn Neurology offers comprehensive treatment and coordinated care for all types of neuromuscular disorders.

-The Penn ALS Center is designated by the national Amyotrophic Lateral Sclerosis Association (ALSA) as a Center of Excellence providing interdisciplinary team care to patients with ALS.
-The ALS team consists of experienced providers from Penn Medicine and from the Greater Philadelphia Chapter of ALSA and includes, neurology, pulmonology, nursing, physical and occupational therapy, speech therapy, nutrition, social service, mental health, genetic counseling, and assistive technology.
+The Penn Comprehensive ALS Center provides interdisciplinary team care to patients with ALS.
+The ALS team consists of experienced providers from neurology, pulmonology, nursing, physical and occupational therapy, speech therapy, nutrition, social service, mental health, genetic counseling, and assistive technology.